Our guide to gay Rome

 • My Bar is the gay Bar next door to Coming Out, and together they sponsor the Gay Street Roma events.
 This street is close to traffic due to the shows that include free movies, music performances, and art displays all summer.

-• Beige – The only gay Bar in the Trastevere serves some of the best cocktails.
+• Beige – The only gay Bar in Trastevere serves some of the best cocktails.

 • Freni e Frizioni – For a younger, alternative gay crowd, Freni e Frizioni is where you need to head.
 The lovely ambiance and the vintage furniture and decor make it date-worthy.